Gareth Davies (footballer, born 1983): Career

 Davies was born in Chesterfield, England.

+Davies transferred to Chesterfield from Buxton in 2001.
 Whilst playing for Chesterfield F.C. he broke his foot in three places in a pre-season friendly in August 2007, which ruled him out for at least six weeks.
 He joined Stalybridge Celtic on a month's loan in September 2007 to help his return to first-team football.
 He made five appearances during his spell with the club.
 He left Chesterfield by mutual consent in January 2008.
 He joined York City on trial in February, but joined Halifax Town later that month on a deal until the end of the season.
 He signed for Gainsborough Trinity in the Conference North in July 2008.
 He moved to Matlock Town for the 2009/10 season but subsequently joined Boston United in January 2010.

-Gareth Davies currently played for Matlock Town after rejoining from Boston United.
-He then stayed at the club until the end of the 2013 season when he went onto sign for Belper Town in the 2013/2014 season.
-After a successful couple of seasons at Belper, Gareth moved to Handsworth Parramore toward the end of the 2014 season.
+He later had spells with Buxton and Matlock Town.

+In October 2013 he joined Belper Town from Matlock Town.

+In November 2014, Davies moved to Handsworth Parramore.

+As of 2016, Davies was playing in the Chesterfield Sunday League.

+After football

+He formed a health and safety training firm for the construction industry, Essential Site Skills, in 2013 alongside two others, and this company won the Best Advertising Campaign Award at the UK Asbestos Training Association (UKATA) Excellence Awards in 2018.